italocosilva/sba-probability-of-default/README.md

 ## Results<a name="results"></a>

-Can be found on file 3.
-Report.pdf.
+Can be found on https://medium.com/@italocosilva/predicting-probability-of-default-4616bcb2c5fa

 ### Instructions<a name="instructions"></a>